antsago/LatexCV/README.md

 A repository to create a profesional looking curriculum using latex.

-To use it simply type your CV the Curriculum class and .tex example and then run the CreateCV script to compile the CV
+To use it simply type your CV the Curriculum class and .tex example and then run `docker-compose up` to compile the CV, you'll find it in ./src/Curriculum.pdf

-It requires docker and an internet connection to be installed.